gabyballester/nextjs14-ecommerce-app-folder/README.md

 - **Cypress**: Offers end-to-end testing by simulating real user interactions.
 - **Husky**: Runs linting and testing scripts before code commit.

-## Other libraries used

-The platform leverages several libraries for enhanced functionality.
+## Components and styling

-- **Shadcn**: A versatile UI component library that provides a set of high-quality React components, perfect for building a responsive and accessible ecommerce interface.
+This project uses tailwind, custom themes and **Shadcn** components which is a UI components source that provides a set of customizable high-quality React components, perfect for building responsive projects.
 It offers a range of components from basic buttons to complex navigation systems, all designed with customization and ease-of-use in mind.

+## Authentication

-- **Clerk**: A comprehensive user management and authentication system that simplifies adding secure sign-in and sign-up functionalities to your application.
-It features email and password authentication, social logins, multi-factor authentication, and more, with an easy integration process.
+Uses **Clerk** library, a comprehensive user management and authentication system, to simplify adding secure sign-in and sign-up functionalities to your application.
+Clerk offers features such as email and password authentication, social logins, multi-factor authentication, and more, with an easy integration process.

+## Libraries for State Management

+Zustand is a small, fast, and scalable state management solution with a comfortable API based on hooks.
+It is neither boilerplate-heavy nor opinionated but has enough convention to be explicit and flux-like.

+## Form Handling

+### Elements

+**Shadcn** in combination with **React Hook Form** provides performant, flexible, and extensible form handling tools.

+React Hook Form offers an intuitive API for building forms with minimal re-renders.
+It leverages existing HTML markup and validates forms using a constraint-based validation API.

+### Form validation

+**Zod** is a TypeScript-first schema declaration and validation library designed to eliminate duplicative type declarations.
+It allows developers to declare a validator once, and Zod will automatically infer the corresponding static TypeScript type.

 These libraries are integral to providing a seamless and secure shopping experience for users.